liks79/aws-chalice-migration-workshop/lab-guide/LAB02.md

 * OK, done.
 Move to next step.

 #### [1-3] Create an Instance Profile with the AWS CLI ###

+### Working on your LOCAL MACHINE terminal or your EC2

 **NOTE:** Before you run below command, **make sure you have enough privileges.** (such as `AdministratorAccess` policy).

 * You may have `AdministratorAccess` privileged **AWS CLI environment** such as your LOCAL MACHINE or your EC2.